 Whatever choice they make, it’s painful, and might be wholly unnecessary if the people involved sought professional help for their long-ignored ADHD.

-3. We Tend to Spiritualize Our Poor Decisions
+3. Learning to Spiritualize Our Poor Decisions

 Those of us with ADHD in my church communities—in my long experience—have an incredible ability to spiritualize ridiculous poor decisions and poor planning ability.